ReiHysa/BattleGame/README.md

 Summary:

 I Did not find much things difficult today as I mainly played around with the aesthetics of the design.
 My psuedocode has allowed me to plan the wireframes and ideas strongly and come to this project prepared to create a good, playable game!
 Some of the CSS may need touching up along the way but at this moment of time I feel as if the code made matches the original aestetic that I thought of when making the game.
 With the javascript for the front page, I could add the functions of arrow keys and enter to make the game more appealing and give it the classical gameboy feel to it.

+Day 3:

+I took a day rest from coding where I planned potential different routes to take to improve my current code to add to the overall aesthetic.
+My current css added a hover element which changed colour.
+However, I felt like this did not match the overall aesthetic of the original gameboy and decided to add a margin to move the image down and add an arrow.
+To give a select feeling to it.

+I did this by adding:

+    <aside class= "arrow-down-dog opacity"></aside>

+    <aside class= "arrow-down-cat opacity"></aside>

+    <aside class= "arrow-down-snake opacity"></aside>

+    <aside class= "arrow-down-turtle opacity"></aside>

+Using Javascript, I would toggle the opacity to show the specific arrows when hovering, also adding a margin to the top which in turn would push the images down.

+    function dogHover(){
+    arrow[0].classList.toggle('opacity')
+    chosenCharacter.classList.toggle('character-option-dog')
+    chosenCharacterText.textContent = 'Dog'
+    }

+    function dogHoverNo(){
+    arrow[0].classList.toggle('opacity')
+    chosenCharacter.classList.toggle('character-option-dog')
+    chosenCharacterText.textContent = ''
+    }

+I added these functions for every type of class which would replace the content box with the respective character, and also change the text of the box.
+It would also toggle the opacity, showing the arrow element.